cladam/cladam.github.io/_posts/2025-08-09-stop-reinstalling.md

 The command should:

-* Check if a newer version is available on crates.io (or GitHub).
+* Check if a newer version is available on the project's GitHub Releases.
 * If so, download the right pre-compiled binary for the current platform.
 * Replace the existing executable.
 * If not, simply let the user know they’re already up to date.